2,3,3,3-Tetrafluoropropene: Flammability

 Although the product is classified slightly flammable by ASHRAE, several years of testing by SAE International proved that the product could not be ignited under conditions normally experienced by a vehicle.
 Tests conducted in 2008 indicated that ignition requires temperatures exceeding 900 C and mixture with PAG oil.
 Once in flame, 2,3,3,3tetrafluoropropene releases highly corrosive and toxic gaseous hydrogen fluoride and carbonyl fluoride.

 In August 2012, Mercedes-Benz showed that the substance ignited in simulated head-on collisions.
 A senior Daimler engineer who ran the tests, stated "We were frozen in shock, I am not going to deny it.
 We needed a day to comprehend what we had just seen."
 When researchers sprayed 2,3,3,3tetrafluoropropene and A/C compressor oil onto a car's hot engine, the mixture burned in two out of three times.
 In September, Daimler issued a press release, proposed a recall of cars using the refrigerant, and continued to use older refrigerants in its own designs.
 The German automakers argued for development of carbon dioxide refrigerants, which they argued would be safer.

 In October 2012, SAE International established a new Cooperative Research Project, CRP1234-4, to extend its previous testing and investigate Daimler's claims.
 The investigation concluded that R-1234yf did not increase the estimated risk of vehicle fire exposure, because "the refrigerant release testing completed by Daimler was unrealistic" and "created extreme conditions that favored ignition".
 Germany's Kraftfahrt-Bundesamt (KBA, Federal Motor Transport Authority) also conducted its own tests.
 In their August 2013 report to the European Union, the KBA concluded that while R-1234yf was potentially more hazardous than R-134a, it did not constitute a serious danger.
+A 2024 CFD study in the International Journal of Refrigeration found R-1234yf stayed below its 6.2% LFL in simulated automotive evaporator leaks, while R-290 exceeded its 2.1% LFL at every monitoring point.

 Writing for Auto Service Professional, Gordon Jacques summarized the controversy:

 "The flammability issue has attracted a lot of attention, prompting the industry to conduct some serious third-party testing.
 The bottom line is this: The refrigerant will burn, but it takes a lot of heat to ignite it and it burns slowly.
 Almost every other fluid under the hood will light more easily and burn hotter than R1234yf, so the industry has determined that with proper A/C system design, it does not increase the chances of fire in the vehicle."

 Mixing HFO-1234yf with 10–11% R-134A is in development to produce a hybrid gas under review by ASHRAE for classification as A2L which is described as "virtually non-flammable".
 These gases are under review with the names of R451A and R451B.
 These mixes have GWP of ~147.

 Other additives have been proposed for lowering the flammability of HFO-1234yf, such as trifluoroiodomethane, which has a low GWP due to its short atmospheric lifetime, but is slightly mutagenic.